markmoxon/teletext-elite/README.md

   * The main game's source code is in the [elite-source-flight.asm](1-source-files/main-sources/elite-source-flight.asm) and [elite-source-docked.asm](1-source-files/main-sources/elite-source-docked.asm) files (for when we're in-flight or docked) - this is the motherlode and probably contains all the stuff you're interested in.

   * The game's loader is in the [elite-loader1.asm](1-source-files/main-sources/elite-loader1.asm), [elite-loader2.asm](1-source-files/main-sources/elite-loader2.asm) and [elite-loader3.asm](1-source-files/main-sources/elite-loader3.asm) files - these are mainly concerned with setup and copy protection.
+The last file contains the source for the Saturn loading screen.

   * The following source files contain Teletext-specific routines and macros, and are included in the main source files as required: [elite-teletext-docked.asm](1-source-files/main-sources/elite-teletext-docked.asm), [elite-teletext-flight.asm](1-source-files/main-sources/elite-teletext-flight.asm), [elite-teletext-macros.asm](1-source-files/main-sources/elite-teletext-macros.asm), [elite-teletext-pixels.asm](1-source-files/main-sources/elite-teletext-pixels.asm) and [elite-teletext-routines.asm](1-source-files/main-sources/elite-teletext-routines.asm)